alfredomartinezjr/wosostats/resources/definitions.md

 **Recoveries** - `recoveries`, `r`

 A recovery is when a player gets possession of a loose ball, regardless of which team was the one to previously have possession of the ball.
-A recovery should always be logged when a player wins possession of the ball after a scenario that creates a loose ball, such as (**but not limited to**) a block, an aerial duel, a clearance, or a tackle, a blocked shot, a missed pass, a lost touch, or a dispossession.
+A recovery should always be logged when a player wins possession of the ball after a scenario that creates a loose ball, such as (**but not limited to**):

+* A block
+* An aerial duel
+* A clearance
+* A tackle
+* A blocked shot
+* A missed pass
+* A lost touch
+* A dispossession
+* A save going into open play

 Recoveries are a way of noting how a team wins or maintains possession.

-To reiterate, every moment where a player gains possession of a loose ball, regardless of which team last possessed the ball, must be logged as recovery for the recovering player.
+To reiterate, you must log as a recovery every moment where a player gains possession of a loose ball, regardless of which team previously possessed the ball.

 Example 1: [http://i.imgur.com/v6B4AIK.gif](http://i.imgur.com/v6B4AIK.gif)